|Zion Evangelical Lutheran Church

 German ethnic churches experienced the hardships of both World War I and World War II when American sentiment turned negative toward Germans living in the US, and they struggled to maintain their religious communities.
 Also, as with many ethnic-based churches, they experienced a changing membership as their neighborhoods became more diversified.

-In 2014, the church that served the Lutheran congregation in the Greenville neighborhood for 115 years came into the ministry of the Muungano Seventh-Day Adventist Church.
+In 2013, the church that served the Lutheran congregation in the Greenville neighborhood for 146 years closed.
+It began to serve the ministry of the Muungano Seventh-Day Adventist Church in 2014.

 | By: Carmela Karnoutsos